Logistic Partners Business Briefings

 Stay up to date with the latest Logistics and Distribution topics

-Lynn Parnell, the author, has over 20 years experience in technical & operational roles within logistics management and aeronautical engineering respecitively.
+Lynn Parnell and Kieron Parnell have over 30 years experience each in technical & operational roles within logistics management and aeronautical engineering respecitively.
 Here they share some of their knowledge.

-Below are some links to Logistics Partners briefings on current topics within the Logistics and Distribution industry.
+Below are links to Logistics Partners briefings on current topics within Logistics .
 If you have any questions on how Logistics Partners can help you analyse your requirements or assist in implementations please contact us.
 You can also sign up for email updates in the box on the left.
 Lynn will publish new briefings throughout the year and you can be the first to find out.

 There have been several high profile failures in the implementations of Supply Chain Systems.
 In 2004 Sainsburys £3 billion investment in Supply Chain systems resulted in a lack of stock on the shelves and a £260M write off.
 In 2011 SuperDry’s stated that a £6 - £9 Million loss in profits were due to issues with a warehouse system implementation.
 So if large corporations can’t get it right, what steps can SME’s take to ensure a successful software implementation?
 Download the business briefing to find out

 Voice Technology has been around for 20 years but only in the last few years has the technology become suitable for implementation in the warehouse environment.

 RFID is the use of a "tag" with a semiconductor to store information.
 These "tags" can be placed on items, case or pallets.
 The "tag" information can be accessed and sometimes updated throughout the supply chain.

 RFID is believed to be the "next big thing" by many people within the logistics and supply chain industries allowing increased visibility of stock and enable accurate tracking of merchandise.